stabacariu/autonomous_driver/README.md

 # autonomous_driver
 This is a master thesis project dealing with the investigation of autonomous driving.
 For that purpose, a modular, mobile and open-source development environment was built and implemented on an auonomous model vehicle.
-This vehicle is part of the development environment, can be used as a development toll as well as for HIL-tests of software applications for autonomous driving.
+This vehicle is part of the development environment, can be used as a development tool as well as for HIL-tests of software applications for autonomous driving.

 This repository provides the Autonomous Driver software that implements an autonomous driving software system.
 It has a graphical user interface, an autonomous driving mode and a remote control mode.
 In the autonomous driving mode it detects the road lane based on white road markings and stop signs with a camera.
 With a ultrasonic sensor it detects obstacles.
 ## Hardware ##
 This project was implemented with the following parts